redn1x/redn1x/README.md

 To aid in visualizing and communicating infrastructure design and dependencies, I use Draw.io to create AWS architecture diagrams.
 This practice enhances team efficiency and helps ensure projects are delivered on time, within budget, and to the highest quality.

-I am currently working with STG, focused on delivering high-quality, scalable solutions.
+I am currently working with STG, focused on delivering high-quality, scalable cloud solutions.

 </p>